isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <p>Similarly, if a parent entity seeks to increase its shareholding in a designated entity which causes it to cross a prescribed threshold as a result, prior approval would be required.</p>

-<p>Parties may refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a>&nbsp;for the prescribed thresholds.
+<p>Parties may refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership and Control Obligations under SIRA</a>&nbsp;for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>

 <p>Parent entities may seek clarification from OSIR at&nbsp;<a href="mailto:contact@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank">contact@osir.gov.sg</a>&nbsp;before the commencement of any formal application.</p>